wp-plugins/tpg-get-posts/readme.txt

 A couple of examples:

-Shows 5 posts with the tag "tag1" or "tag2" ordered by title.
+Show 5 posts with the tag "tag1" or "tag2" ordered by title.
 Display the post title and content teaser.

 	[tpg_get_posts tag="tag1,tag2" numberposts=5 orderby="title]

-Shows 2 posts with the category name of "Events" or "News" ordered by title.
+Show 2 posts with the category name of "Events" or "News" ordered by title.
 Display the post title and the entire content.

 	[tpg_get_posts category_name="Events,News" numberposts=2 orderby="title show_entire="true"]

-Shows a bullet list of post titles.
-The title will be wrapped in a <span> tag with a class of "class1", the date with a <span> of class "p-ul-class".
+Show a bullet list of post titles.
+The title will be wrapped in a of class "p-ul-class".
 The title will provide a link to the post.
 The title can be formatted with a css style .p-ul-class h2 {}.

 	[tpg_get_posts tag="tag5" fields="title" ul_class="p-ul-class"]